 If an NDA is broken, the infringing party may be liable for damages.
 Depending on the agreement’s wording, this could include monetary reimbursement, an injunction (a court order to terminate a specific action), or other alternative solutions.=

-In some instances, punishment may also be applied.
-It is essential to talk to an attorney if you believe an NDA has been infringed upon to decide what is best to do.
+In some instances, punishment may also apply.
+It is essential to talk to an attorney if you believe an NDA there was an infringement of the NDA.
+They will help you decide what is best to do.

 What Are The Limitations Of An NDA?